-4.11.3.5 Meet monthly or as directed by the Director of Lifesaving and Education through the Manager Support Operations.
+4.11.1.5 Meet monthly or as directed by the Director of Lifesaving and Education through the Manager Support Operations.

-4.11.3.6 The RSM shall ensure minutes of all meetings are taken and that these are presented to the LSEC for adoption.
+4.11.1.6 The Manager Support Operations shall ensure minutes of all meetings are taken and that these are presented to the LSEC for adoption.

-4.11.3.7 The SOG shall ensure that the list of active members of groups within SOG is maintained and proper records are being kept including contact details, log books, patrol hours and asset lists
+4.11.1.7 The Manager Support Operations shall ensure that the list of active members of groups within Support Operations is maintained and proper records are being kept including contact details, log books, patrol hours and asset lists

-4.11.4 Patrol Tribunal Sub-Committee
+4.11.2 Patrol Tribunal Sub-Committee